george-tatsis/NLP_Project/README.md

 To compare the models; we train them each one with the following three optimizers Adam, RMSProp, SGD.
 In the script build_models.py there is a fucntion to help us set some callbacks in order to monitor the training procedure and saves each models' weights.
 We compare the models through means of sparse categorical crossentropy for measuring the loss and sparse categorical accuracy for accuracy.
 We train each pair for 30 epochs.

 ## Results
-The previous comparisson, anyone can refer to the plots, shows that the models with the GRU architecture trained wiht the Adam optimizer scores the highest validation accuracy score around 0.63.
+The previous comparison, anyone can refer to the plots, shows that the models with the GRU architecture trained wiht the Adam optimizer scores the highest validation accuracy score around 0.63.
 We decided to evaluate the performance of the GRU model by adding another GRU layer which performed purely.
 At the end we chose the GRU model with one layer to be our model for text generation.
 We have trained with the adam oprimizer for 100 epochs.